 Participation

-This is a level 2 Development event for Academic Years 4,5 6 & 7 and a Level 3 Development event for Academic Years 8 to 13 and is not open to the following:
+This is a Level 2 Development event for Academic Years 4,5 6 & 7 and a Level 3 Development event for Academic Years 8 to 13 and is not open to the following:

 Years 4 & 5: No eligibility restrictions.
-Please note that these players are not eligible for the British Schools National Championships

 Years 6 & 7: No eligibility restrictions.

-Years 8 & 9 and Years 10-13: Any player who has won a medal at the last British Pre-Cadet / Cadet / Junior / Senior Championships (December 2024).
+Years 8 & 9, and Years 10 – 13: Any player who has won a medal at the last British Pre-Cadet/ Cadet/ Junior/ Senior Championships (December 2025).
 EXCEPTION: any player who won less than two contests at either event IS eligible.
-Any player with 100 points or more on the British Cadet / Junior / Senior Ranking Lists.

 This event is open to all school children who comply with the criteria above and hold a current valid licence of the BJA, Judo Scotland, NIJF, WJA, BJC or AJA.